Inotropic and cardioprotective effects of Daucus carota Linn. on isoproterenol-induced myocardial infarction

 The present investigation reveals the cardioprotective effect of the extract, a neutraceutical on isoproterenol-induced myocardial infractions in rats.
 Myocardium contains an abundant concentration of diagnostic marker enzymes of myocardial infractions like lactate dehydrogenase and transaminases and once metabolically damaged, releases its content into the extracellular fluid (Suchalata and ShyamalaDevi, 2004).
 In isoproterenol-induced myocardial infarcted rats, the increased activity of serum marker enzymes accompanied by their concomitant reduction in the heart homogenate confirm the onset of myocardial necrosis.
 Hence the total concentration of the marker enzymes were found to be decreased in the heart tissue of isoproterenol infarcted rats when compared with the control, which may be the reflection of consequences of cellular injury due to lipid peroxides.
 Isoproterenol is well known to generate free radicals and to stimulate lipid peroxidation, which will be a causative factor for irreversible damage to the myocardium (Senthil Kumar et al., 2001).

 The increased levels of thiobarbituric acid reactive substances indicate the excessive formation of free radicals and activation of lipid peroxidation system resulting in irreversible damage to the heart in animals subjected to isoproterenol stress.
 The significant increase observed in the levels of lipid peroxidase in serum and heart of isoproterenol infarcted rats is compared with control.
 Following treatment with extract, serum marker enzymes of rats were found to be significantly decreased whereas the heart tissue marker enzyme showed significant increased level when compared to isoproterenol-induced myocardial infarcted rats and this could be due to the antioxidant and free radical scavenging property of the extract.
 Epidemiological studies on dietary intake of carotenoids have been implicated to be helpful in the decreased risk of cardiovascular disease (Knekt et al., 1994).
-In a study with six prospective dietary carotenoids and coronary heart disease cases, four measured provitamin A carotenoid consumption, one the consumption of fruits and vegetables high in carotenoids and one the total of five carotenoids (α- and β-carotene, lutein, lycopene and cryptoxanthin).
+In a study with six prospective dietary carotenoids and coronary heart disease cases, four measured provitamin A carotenoid consumption, one the consumption of fruits and vegetables high in carotenoids and one the total of five carotenoids (alpha- and beta-carotene, lutein, lycopene and cryptoxanthin).
 The animal which consumed all the five carotenoids was found with relatively low risk of events of coronary heart diseases (Allard et al., 1994).
 In the extract pretreated group, rats showed a significant decrease in lipid peroxides level both in serum and heart tissue when compared with isoproterenol myocardial infarcted rats.
 Previous investigations have shown that beta carotene is a major carotenoid precursor of vitamin A which can efficiently quench singlet oxygen and function as antioxidant (Burton and Ingold, 1994).

 The therapeutic efficacy of the extract may be due to its antioxidant, anti-lipid peroxidative, free radical scavenging and inotropic property that could have prevented isoproterenol-induced tissue injury.